Nullmage/express-throttle/README.md

 ## Options

-`rate`: Determines the number of requests allowed within the specified time unit before subsequent requests get throttled.
+`rate`: Determines the number of requests allowed within the specified time before subsequent requests get throttled.
 Must be specified according to the following format: *X/Yt(:fixed)*

 where *X* and *Y* are integers and *t* is the time unit which can be any of the following: `ms, s, sec, second, m, min, minute, h, hour, d, day`